Aleksion/generator-angular-webpack-babel/README.md

 ## Installation

 ### Requirements
+The project also requires a MINIMUM of node v.
+0.12.0.
+I recommend installing the latest version.
 First of all, make sure you have installed all the requirements to run the project:

 Install ``yo``, ``grunt-cli``, ``webpack``, ``karma``, ``eslint``, ``babel-eslint``